antonovmike/blog_flask/README.md

 - ✅ Upload an image to go along with a post.
 - ✅ Format posts using Markdown.
 - ✅ An RSS feed of new posts.

+## License
+This project is licensed under the MIT License.
+See the LICENSE https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/ file for details.